What Is Prfct Banner

 Our modern landscapes have drastically upended this elegant natural system.
 Residential and recreational landscapes are filled with non-native plants, which are sculpted into strict geometric shapes that rely on fossil fuel-powered equipment, chemicals, irrigation, and pruning to meet an ideal that is more like the inside of a house than the outside.
 That’s not natural.
 What is?

-The Simple Principles of Nature-Based Land Care:
+The Principles of Nature-Based Gardening

 1. Grow Native Plants in Your Garden.